jasonlong/mater/README.md

 There are binaries built for Mac, Windows, and Linux on the [releases page](https://github.com/jasonlong/mater/releases).

-_Note: Curently, I'm not able to test the Windows and Linux builds, so please open an issue if you have any problems._
+_Note: Currently, I'm not able to test the Windows and Linux builds, so please open an issue if you have any problems._

 ### Contributions